danisanga/TDD-course-ctv/README.md

 The total price of a product that we are going to show to the customer must have the 21% VAT included.

 During the exercise development, try to use 🔴 , 🟢 and 🔵 to identify in which TDD phase you are.

+#### Extra work
+Nice job!
+Now you know what you need to pay when you buy in Spain.
+* What about Australia?
+VAT in Australia: 10%